Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

 ## One-way data binding

-&rarr; scope variable in HTML will be set to first value its model is bound to (first assignment) </br>
+&rarr; scope variable in HTML will be set to first value its model is bound to (first assignment)

-&rarr; bind the data from model to view once
+&rarr; bind the data from model to view

+&rarr; changes in the model are getting transported to the view but not vice versa

 +++